quailyquaily/quaily-docs/docs/writer/index.md

 # Writer Manual

-This manual is designed to help you get started with writing in [Quail](https://quaily.com).
+This manual is designed to help you get started with writing in [Quaily](https://quaily.com).

 ## Writing and Publishing

-- [Compose Online](./compose-online): How to write in the browser using Quail.
+- [Compose Online](./compose-online): How to write in the browser using Quaily.
 - [Deliver Posts](./delivery): How to push articles to your readers.
-- [Markdown Syntax](./markdown-syntax): Reference Quail-supported Markdown syntax.
+- [Markdown Syntax](./markdown-syntax): Reference Quaily-supported Markdown syntax.
-- [AI Features](./ai): Learn about Quail's AI features.
+- [AI Features](./ai): Learn about Quaily's AI features.

 ## Reader Engagement